40 Specific Member Engagement Tactics Any Organization Can Use

 - Tell Member Stories

-It doesn't have to be an exceptional story like the Show and Tell idea above.
-Just pick out members and share their stories - how they came to your organization and who they are.
+It doesn't have to be a mind-blowing story like the Show and Tell idea mentioned earlier.
+Simply choose some members and share their stories - how they joined your organization and what makes them who they are.

-These stories don't have to be testimonials, just members sharing their own journeys, which creates instant empathy among fellow members and humanizes the organization.
+These stories don't have to be formal testimonials, just members sharing their own unique member journey, which creates an immediate connection among fellow members and adds a human touch to the organization.